ShayonX/CSCI-5828-Assignments/Homework1.md

 This is the reason he believes that building a software will always be very difficult and there is "No Silver Bullet" to solve these problems.

 Examples: Due to "invisibility", a client might want a product that is very difficult to implement.
 For this example let us consider a product that needs language modelling abilities using recurring neural networks.
 The client thinks modeling a language is very easy and is willing to pay a fraction of the cost of the product (as the client does not understand the underelying "complexity" of the product he wants).

+### Question 2 : Define the term accidental difficulties as it is used by Brooks.
+Provide background and context with your answer and at least one example of an accidental difficulty.

+### Answer:

 ### Question 3> List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.